Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 ## 2. Description

-Description and your understanding of the business question or problem, analytical question and/or technical problem associated with the use case.
+In the following, we are going to describe our understanding of the business question or problem, analytical question and/or technical problem associated with the use case.

 **What are the challenges that need to be mastered?**

 - ### 2.1.
 Processing of real-time data
   - Find suitable database with detailed, consistent & real-time earthquake data for the entire world
   - Set up an API for the automatic download of data
-  - Data preparation : extract relevant data & transform it into a usable structure
+  - Data preparation : Extract relevant data & transform it into a usable structure

 - ### 2.2 Geo data calculations
   - Calculate the distance from current location to selected earthquake